-ISRAC had issued a policy procedure on this matter.
-On 2008, validation of test methods was one of the main issues at the surveillance and reassessment visits at the laboratories.
+ISRAC had issued a policy procedure on this

+In 2009, validation of test methods was one of the main issues at the surveillance and reassessment visits at the laboratories.

 Test methods validation assures the laboratories as well as their customers that the methods used by the laboratory are indeed suitable to their intended use.